CFA’s COVID-19 (Coronavirus) Updates

 - Child & Family Agency has cancelled GROUP therapy sessions as of Friday, March 13.

 - As of Thursday, March 19, CFA will no longer hold in-person sessions at any location.
-This includes Child Guidance Clinic sessions, In-Home services, and School-Based Health Center medical visits and counseling sessions.
+This includes Child Guidance Clinic sessions and In-Home Services.
 Beginning Friday, March 20, services will be provided via Telehealth (video or audio) sessions.

 Please call for more information.